cypherpunk-academy/2064/en/034_2023_I want to stay here.md

 Sudo hasn't lost a leg.
 Sudo hasn't lost a leg."
 He laid his head on the table and buried it under his hands.
 The man and the woman looked at him.
-After a while he straightened up, looked into the room apathetically and started humming quietly "Allways on the bright side of life".
+After a while, he straightened up, looked into the room apathetically, and started humming quietly, "Allways on the bright side of life."

 The man grabbed his folder and left the room.
 The woman looked at the table in front of her for a while, then at Marwin again, and then followed him.